julepka/my-talks/README.md

 My name is Julia.
 Nice to meet you! 👋

-I'm a Security Software Engineer at [Cossack Labs](https://cossacklabs.com), building convenient and affordable data security and encryption solutions.
-My main personal specialization is mobile application security, as I have a solid background in mobile application development.
-I like to build stuff, not to break it 😄
+I'm a Lead Security Engineer at [Cossack Labs](https://cossacklabs.com), building convenient and affordable data security and encryption solutions.
+My main personal specialization is mobile application security and Secure SDLC, as I have a solid background in mobile application development.
+I like to build stuff, not to break it 😄 I hold an SSCP certification.

 Take a look at our open-source tools: